open-compensation-token-license/license-token-website/wikisrc/nft-and-event-management.md

 While the potential of NFTs in event management is immense, it is not without challenges and considerations:

 1. **Environmental Concerns**: The blockchain technology underpinning NFTs, particularly that of Ethereum, has been criticized for its energy usage.
 As the technology evolves, more sustainable practices and blockchain solutions will need to be adopted to address these environmental impacts.
+Learn more about [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 2. **Accessibility and Understanding**: The concept of NFTs remains complex and can be a barrier for both event organizers and attendees unfamiliar with blockchain technology.
 Efforts towards education and creating user-friendly platforms are essential to mainstream adoption.

 3. **Regulatory Aspects**: As with any evolving technology, the regulatory framework for NFTs is still in its nascent stages.
 Organizers must stay informed about regulations regarding digital securities and intellectual property rights as they pertain to NFTs to mitigate legal risks.
+For more information, see [legal aspects of NFTs](https://www.license-token.com/wiki/legal-aspects-of-nf-ts).

 4. **Security Risks**: While blockchain provides secure transparency, vulnerabilities still exist, particularly around digital wallets and exchange platforms where NFTs are traded.
 Ensuring robust cybersecurity measures are in place is crucial to protect stakeholders.